neptunelabs/fsi-showcase-samples/samples/pdp-2/README.md

             </p>
           </div>
 ```
 The function itself can be found in the corresponding **pdp.js**.
-It basically just switches the image sources called in the **imagesources** parameter in FSI ThumbBar and the image shown in FSI Viewer:
+Basically it just switches the image sources specified in the **imagesources** parameter in FSI ThumbBar and the image shown in FSI Viewer:
 ```javascript
 function changeImage(buttonID){
   let imagesrc;